anaconda/anaconda-project/projects.rst

 In the above example we create two environments, ``envs/default`` and ``envs/python27``.

-To run a project in a specific environment, use: https://github.com/Anaconda-Server/anaconda-project/issues/97
+To run a project in a specific environment, use the ``environment`` option:

+  anaconda-project launch --environment myenvname

+https://github.com/Anaconda-Server/anaconda-project/issues/97

 If you have top level ``channels`` or ``dependencies`` sections